 I enjoyed my trip to the ruins, although the experience certainly made me aware that there’s little energy being spent by the Peruvian government or tourism board on controlling access to the ruins so that they don’t end up facing the same challenges as Machu Picchu.

 What this means is that it’s on us, as travellers, to consider how best we can visit the ruins responsibly.
 These are my suggestions for visiting Kuélap:

 - Head to Kuélap out of high season (June-August), where possible.
-This helps to spread out the arrival of visitors, which is not only a bonus for you, as you’ll be sharing them with few others, but helps to ensure tourism is a year-round source of income for the local families who rely upon it.
+While it’s tempting to plan your Peru travel itinerary for these months, arriving out of peak season helps to spread out the arrival of visitors, which is not only a bonus for you, as you’ll be sharing them with few others, but helps to ensure tourism is a year-round source of income for the local families who rely upon it.
 Bear in mind that February-April is the rainy season and access to Chachapoyas can be difficult, so these months are best avoided.

 - Consider taking the old route that passes through local communities, rather than the cable car.
 Yes, the cable car was beautiful (if a little terrifying at times), but adding an extra 90-minutes to your trip time isn’t the end of the world – but can make a real difference to local people.
 Even better, consider spending the night at one of the accommodations close to Kuélap; not only will your money go into local coffers, but you’ll also be able to enter the site before all the tour groups get there.

 - Don’t wander on the stones!
 Even though the site is very open and you can visit without a guide, this doesn’t mean you can stand on the ruins themselves.
 Some of the parts of the path are very narrow and difficult if you’re trying to pass another visitor but hey, don’t step on the stones!